-A student is eligible for district-provided transportation if she/he:
+A student is eligible for district-provided transportation if they:

-- 1. Resides in an attendance area and the student's residence is greater than 3 miles from the school for high school students or outside the established walk zone for K-8 students as defined for each individual school's attendance area.
+- Resides in an attendance area and the student's residence is greater than 3 miles from the school for high school students or outside the established walk zone for K-8 students as defined for each individual school's attendance area.
 Bussing eligibility walk zone information may be reviewed on the district's website (https://helenaschools.org/departments/transportation/) - 2.
-Has an Individual Education Plan (IEP Special Needs) that includes transportation as a related service in the IEP.
+Resides in the school's area of attendance and has an Individual Education Plan (IEP Special Needs) that includes transportation as a related service in the IEP.

-A student is ineligible for district-provided transportation is she/he:
+A student is ineligible for district-provided transportation is they:

-1. Lives less than 3 miles from the school of attendance for high school students or within a K-8 walk zone.

-- 2. Resides in a District that does not have an applicable transportation agreement with the Helena Public Schools. - 3.
+- 1. Lives less than 3 miles from the school of attendance for high school students or within a K-8 walk zone. - 2.
+Resides in a District that does not have an applicable transportation agreement with the Helena Public Schools. - 3.
 Resides beyond his/her school's attendance boundary as the result of a Parent Choice Boundary Exception, regardless of mileage to the school of attendance. - 4.
 Has been temporarily placed in a District program less than 15 days. - 5.
 Loses riding privileges for discipline reasons.